accelatrix/accelatrix/README.md

     - Equals()
     - ToString()

-You can now deal with classes in the browser at runtime as you would in C#, e.g.:
+You can now deal with classes in JavaScript at runtime as you would in C#, e.g.:

 ```
 var myDog = new Bio.Mamal(8);